Milton Abbas Local History Group

 Research

-We need to study the architectural history of the cottages of the Street built in the 1780’s – were they designed for two families or four?
+Are any members interested in the architectural history of the cottages of the Street built in the 1780’s – were they designed for two families or four?
+How were they built?

 We had John Wellsteed born in Milton Abbas on HMS Victory at the Battle of Trafalgar.
 We need to research his life.

 We would love to find an 18th century author who wrote about rural life of the labourers.
 Thomas Hardy is very informative of 19th century rural life, for example Tess of the D’Urbevilles, but we cannot find the like for earlier times.
 Books such as Tom Jones, Pamela, Rides Round Britain, etc feature the middling sort or aristocracy, not the labourers.
 We can’t find any diaries of these people either.
-We have the Diary of Thomas Turner in our Library It gives us a real picture of rural life in a small village.

 Archaeology